Session recordings from our 2020 Annual Conference are available in video format, along with session slides and other relevant materials.

 About the Conference

-Contact Hours: This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-Approval valid through 03/28/2022.
+Contact Hours: This nursing continuing professional development activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Approval valid through 11/7/2022.
 OCEAN ID #2020-10

 About the Program